 Renting vs Buying Your Elopement Suit

 When renting, please understand the rental policy when it comes to accidental wear and tear.
-You could get a big mud stain, tear your pant leg on a thorny bush, etc. even if you’re not hiking in your suit.
-We will be in mother nature!
-While it doesn’t happen often, you just want to know those details in case it happens on the trail.
+You could get a big mud stain, tear your pant leg on a thorny bush, or other accidents (even if you’re not hiking in your suit).
+That’s what happens when we’re out in nature all day 🙂 While it doesn’t happen often, you just want to know those details in case it happens on the trail.
 That way you don’t have to worry about any mishaps on your special day.

 Reasons to Rent A Suit